-San Jacinto College Police personnel are available to all victims to provide information about personal safety, Texas Crime Victims' Rights, Texas Crime Victims Compensation Fund and other information upon request.
-The Dean of Student Development, the Counseling Office, or the College's Title IX Coordinator can assist victims of sexual assault, sexual violence, stalking, domestic violence, dating violence or other crimes with accessing medical or counseling services, advocacy services, social support services, legal services, and police services.
-Even in the absence of a formal complaint, the College may be able to provide assistance to the complainant with respect to his or her academic, living, transportation, or working situations.
+San Jacinto College Police Department personnel are available to all victims to provide information about personal safety, Texas Crime Victims' Rights, Texas Crime Victims Compensation Fund and other information upon request.
+The Compliance and Judicial Affairs Office, the Counseling Office, or the College's Title IX Coordinator can assist victims of sexual assault, sexual violence, stalking, domestic violence, dating violence or other crimes with accessing medical or counseling services, advocacy services, social support services, legal services and police services.
+Even in the absence of a formal complaint, the College may be able to provide assistance to the complainant with respect to his or her academic, living, transportation or working situations.